MerosCrypto/Meros/docs/Protocol/Syncing.md

 ### MemoryVerificationRequest

 A `MemoryVerificationRequest` has a message length of 52 bytes; the 48 byte Verifier public key followed by the 4 byte nonce of the verification, with an expected response being a `MemoryVerification` containing the memory verification at the requested location.
-If a verifier had multiple verifications at that location, the syncer should respond with a `MeritRemoval` containing every memory verification at that index.
+If a verifier had multiple verifications at that location, the syncee should respond with a `MeritRemoval` containing every memory verification at that index.

 ### BlockRequest

-A `BlockRequest` is followed by the 48 byte block hash, with an expected response being a `Block` containing the block, or if the syncee doesn't have the block in question, a `DataMissing`.
+A `BlockRequest` is followed by the 48 byte block hash, with an expected response being a `Block` containing the block.
+If a zero'd hash is provided, the syncee should respond with a `Block` containing their tail block.

 ### VerificationRequest